ab-noori/Hello-Rails-Backend/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 EduPlanner-Backend <a name="about-project"></a>
+# 📖 Hello-Rails-Backend <a name="about-project"></a>

-**EduPlanner-Backend:** This is the Backend Api for the EduPlanner web application project.
-A rails based backend solution to storing class and student data from the EduPlanner web application.
+**Hello-Rails-Backend:** This project involves the creation of a React application.
+It includes implementing a routing system using 'react-router,' setting up a 'Greeting' component as a route within the 'App' component, and integrating Redux to fetch and display random greetings from an API endpoint.

 # Front End React app link <a name="FrontEnd-link"></a>